ignite/cli/docs/guide/interchange/04-creating-order-books.md

 ## Receiving an IBC Acknowledgement

-On the source chain when an IBC acknowledgement is recieved, the module should check whether a book already exists, if not, create a new sell order book for specified denoms.
+When an IBC acknowledgement is recieved on the source chain, the module must check whether a book already exists.
+If not, create a sell order book for the specified denoms.

 Create a new file `x/dex/types/sell_order_book.go`.
 Insert the `NewSellOrderBook` function which creates a new sell order book.